 The general understanding among contemporary scholars is that the taxing power is so broad that Congress alone determines what can be reached by an income tax.
 This view of unbounded congressional power conflicts with the original, limited role of the amendment, however, and it requires rejecting several old Supreme Court decisions that took the language of the amendment seriously: for an unapportioned tax to be authorized by the Sixteenth Amendment, it must be on “incomes.”

 In one respect, the Court has revised the understanding of 1913.
-Although Congress, by statute, continues not to tax most interest on state and local bonds, the doctrine of intergovernmental immunity advanced by Governor Hughes has been discarded in this context (although not as a result of the Sixteenth Amendment).
+Although Congress, by statute, continues not to tax most interest on state and local bonds, the doctrine of intergovernmental immunity advanced by Governor Hughes has been discarded in this context (although not because of the Sixteenth Amendment).
 See South Carolina v.
 Baker (1988) (state bond interest is not immune from nondiscriminatory federal tax; Pollock v.
 Farmers’ Loan & Trust Co. overruled).
 Thus, interest on state and local bonds is no longer constitutionally exempt from income taxation.